kvignos/wired-and-the-rest-api-presentation/OUTLINE.md

 1. Flowchart:  Should I use the WP REST API? [not a comprehensive list!]

+    *  It depends...

-##  Traditional PHP theme and in the Loop?
+##  Traditional PHP theme and in the Loop?  [wayfinder: Loop]

-1. Nope.
+1. Nope.  (increasing your HTTP requests for no particular reason)

-##  Integrating with a third-party?
+##  Integrating with a third-party?  [wayfinder: Third Party]

 1. Yes.
 Elementary, my dear.

 1. GET request to /posts/ endpoint

     *  Outbrain example

-##  Downstream format is custom JSON?
+##  Downstream format is custom JSON?  [wayfinder: Custom JSON]

 1. Yes.
 With my condolences.

 1. GET request to custom endpoint

     *  Apple News example

-##  Syndicating, synchronizing, migrating?
+##  Syndicating, synchronizing, migrating?  [wayfinder: Synch]

 1. Yes.
 Automate it.

 1. POST request to create posts on publish hook

     *  Betta Beta Data Getta example (ZT)

-##  Need to POST data from external resource?
+##  Need to POST data from external resource?  [wayfinder: External]

 1. Yes.
 Let's get creative!

 1. POST request to create posts within custom post type

     *  Liveblog example (ZT)

-##  Need SPA?
+##  Need SPA?  [wayfinder:  SPA]

 1. Yes.
 Because #nodejs.

 1. JavaScript loves JSON objects.

     *  The future: Curator admin with REST API and React (JS)

     *  The future: Curator front end with REST API and React (JS)

+    *  The future:  Mobile apps

+##  Special post meta?  [wayfinder: Limitations]

+1. No.  Serialized and protected meta not exposed.

+1. Other limitations/concerns:  performance, SEO, accessibility

+##  Conclusion [wayfinder: Conclusion]

+1. Excited about WP REST API and looking for more ways to use it!